photoprism/photoprism/setup/pkg/linux/README.md

 For a list of supported options and their names, see <https://docs.photoprism.app/getting-started/config-files/>.

-When specifying values, make sure that the data type is the same as in the documentation, e.g. *bool* values must be either `true` or `false` and *int* values must be whole numbers without any quotes, see the example above.
+When specifying values, make sure that the data type is the same as in the documentation, e.g. *bool* values must be either `true` or `false` and *int* values must be whole numbers without any quotes, as in the example above.

 ### `options.yml`